Professional wrestling and writing are art forms that combine skill,...

 Characters first

 Sports entertainment, like writing, is an art form that combines skill, creativity, and psychology to create a memorable experience for its audience.
-The best stories are those that make the audience feel as though they’ve been part of something truly special.
+The best stories are those that make the audience feel as though they’ve been part of something special.
 Whether in a wrestling match or a literary narrative, the characters are essential to capture the audience’s emotions and imagination.

 The good guy, or “babyface”, is often an embodiment of virtues like honor, bravery, and resilience.
 The bad guy, or “heel”, represents the darker aspects of human nature—greed, betrayal, and ruthlessness.
 The clash between these opposing forces drives the story forward, just as in any other story.
-However, the line between good and evil in wrestling, much like in well-crafted literature, can be blurred.
-A heel may have a justified reason for their actions, or a babyface may be forced to confront their own darker impulses to overcome their adversary.
-This moral complexity adds depth to the characters and makes the audience care about the outcome—and eventually coming back.

 Recommended article